-Having a great ecommerce website with quality products and competitive prices, unfortunately, don’t always reflect on the actual sales performance.
+Having a great e-commerce website with quality products and competitive prices, unfortunately, doesn’t always reflect on the actual sales performance.
 One of the main deterrents for customers not completing their purchases and abandoning ship is a less than great checkout experience.

 No matter how awesome your product and website are for browsing customers, the issue is what happens when someone actually adds a product to their cart?

 Your checkout pages are equally important to the rest of the website, so don’t neglect the importance of design, UX, and technical perfection for this part of your website:

 An effective e-commerce checkout process has to run smoothly in a simple and intuitive manner so users aren’t discouraged from buying and don’t abandon their cart throughout.

 - Don’t require shoppers to register in order to checkout.
 Forcing them to create an account before they complete their order is just an additional stumbling block.’